Blog

 sfc /scannow

-3. Wait for the process to complete (this may take several minutes).
+3. Please wait for the process to finish (this may take several minutes).

 If the problem persists, proceed to the next step.